highchair/highchairdesign-com/_posts/2020-09-21-day-hundred-eighty-nine.md

 Trump keep saying we’ll have a COVID vaccine before the election, based on nothing.
 Everyone else in his administration says next year, March or April at the earliest.
 He just says what he thinks people want to hear.
 He does not care at all whether it is true or could possibly be conceived of as true.

-Ruth Baitor Ginsberg died last Friday.
+Ruth Bator Ginsberg died last Friday.
 The Senate is quick to talk about replacing her, when four years ago, they held up a nomination all summer because they wanted to wait until the election.
 People are calling them hypocrites, because they are, but they will probably get away with it anyway.

 Restaurants in Providence are starting to announce sales or closures.
 Its a bad sign that this fall into winter will be very tough on the local economy as outdoor seating — something that has been keeping some places open at all — becomes unfeasible.